For Prospective Users

 Two small clusters (Adroit and Nobel) are available on request to all Princeton faculty, students and staff.
 Adroit is used for development, debugging and small production runs.
 Nobel is used mainly for teaching.
 To request an account, fill out the on-line registration form (Adroit registration, Nobel registration).

-Access to the large clusters (Tiger, Della, Orbital and Hecate) is granted on the basis of proposals from faculty members directing the related research projects.
+Access to the large clusters (Tiger, Della, Perseus and Hecate) is granted on the basis of proposals from faculty members directing the related research projects.
 After a proposal has been accepted, the faculty member need only send e-mail to email@example.com in order to add individual users.

 Nobel uses the OIT home file system for storage.
 Adroit has its own file system.
 All other clusters use the /tigress parallel file system.
 All /tigress users are automatically given 512 GB storage quota and access to the tigressdata server for interactive access to their /tigress files.